core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

     * Request tag: Explicitly limit "MUST NOT recycle" requirement to particular applications
     * Token reuse: upper-case RECOMMEND sequence number approach

+    * Structure: Move per-topic introductions to respective chapters (this avoids long jumps by the reader)

     * More precise references into other documents
     * "concurrent operations": Emphasise that all here only matters between endpoint pairs
     * Freshness: Generalize wording away from time-based freshness